Usage

 quarto render test.ipynb --execute --to html

-When using the widget renderer, the fact that plots are generated as Jupyter widgets allow for basic interactivity.
+When using the default widget format, the fact that plots are generated as Jupyter widgets allow for basic interactivity.
 More specifically, you can set the spec attribute of an existing Obsplot to another plot specification and it will update it.

 This allows to do things like the following, where a plot is updated depending on the value of a Jupyter IntSlider widget: